-Based on literature review, Griffin etal (17) reported the first family with a congenital protein C deficiency.
-Bertina & Broekmans(4,18-19) reported the first Dutch family with a congenital protein C deficiency.
-Using an immunologic assay for protein C(20), we carried out the measurement of protein C in patients with clinical various diseases especially bleeding diathesis.
+Griffin et al.,17 reported the first family with a congenital protein C deficiency.
+Bertina and Broekmans et al.,^{4,18,19} reported the first Dutch family with a congenital protein C deficiency.
+Using an immunologic assay for protein C^{20} , we carried out the measurement of protein C in patients with clinical various diseases especially bleeding diathesis.